 Annelies is also an ordained minister leading weddings and sacred ceremonies, certified in Reiki, Hatha Yoga CYT-200, is an expressive arts Health Rhythms wellness facilitator and has served on the board of the Art Therapy Institute and as a Nature Arts Facilitator and advisor to CHER- the Center for Human Earth Restoration, and recently served on board for Triangle Art Works.

 Learn more about Annelies and her new book From Chaos to Calm :: Leading Change from the Inside Out at www.conduitforchange.com She lives in Raleigh, NC with her sweetheart Greg Whitt of www.drumforchange.com.

-“Somewhere along the way… we forgot our gifts and our relationships.
+“Somewhere along the way… we forgot our gifts and our relationships to each other and the divine world in which we are suspended.
 It's time to remember who we are.” ~Annelies M Gentile